Smart EyeCare Center provides robust services and treatments for patients. For your convenience we participate with the following Insurances:

 Our Doctors of Optometry provide comprehensive exams of the eyes.
 Our thorough exams evaluate these areas of concern:

 Treatment of Injuries:

 We provide emergency treatment of injuries to your eyes.
 With seven doctors on staff, immediate care is available.

 Doctors of Optometry are trained to provide medical treatment of many diseases of the eyes.
 Infections and injuries of the cornea, conjunctiva, or lids (allergies, dry eye), glaucoma, etc. are treated at Smart EyeCare Center.

 We work in association with your eye surgeon to help provide your pre-operative and post-operative eye care.
 A comfortable, mutually desired relationship exists between patient, surgeon and optometrist to provide high quality care for our surgical patients.

-The physicians of Eye Center of Central Maine provide ophthalmologic care in our Augusta office at 255 Western Avenue.
+The physicians of Eye Care of Maine provide ophthalmologic care in our Augusta office at 255 Western Avenue.
 Full medical and surgical eye care services are available.

 Smart EyeCare Center has the largest and most complete optical dispensary in the area.
 The following are the many reasons why you should let us help you with your optical needs.

 With 15 National Board Certified Opticians, we have the most experienced staff available.
 Our extensive training programs enable our opticians to provide you with the latest in skills and knowledge of the optical industry.
 Working together, their vast experience will make this your most enjoyable and satisfying optical purchase ever!

 Our on-site optical lab is equipped with the most modern, up-to-date equipment available.
 Most glasses are manufactured in-house, and our large selection of lenses allows us to provide same day service for many prescriptions.
 Our skilled opticians and modern equipment enable us to provide you with superior eyewear in a timely manner.